flowtsohg/mdx-m3-viewer/README.md

 resource.dispatchEvent(event)
 ```

-Note that attaching a "loadstart" listener to a resource that is not the viewer is pointless, since the listener is registered after the resource started loading.
+Note that attaching a `loadstart` listener to a resource that is not the viewer is pointless, since the listener is registered after the resource started loading.
 To properly catch loadstart events, attach a listener to the viewer.

 The type can be one of: